hetvshah/bProductive/README.md

 ### Todo

 - make calendar responsive
-- fix bug where time tracker display doesn't show when something else is clicked
+- fix bug where time tracker display / continue doesn't show when something else is clicked
-- time tracker sticky header perhaps?
 - switching between pause and play icons on task rather than displaying both,, might require scss??
 - weird bug with dates & times when editing
-- footer styling